holycrap872/ucls-hs-intro-to-cs/CourseMaterial/04_pythoshop/05_use_of_extra/lesson_plan.md

 ### Setup

-- Have `rotate_colors` filter coded and ready to go
+- Have `rotate_colors` PythoShop filter coded and ready to go
     ```
     @export_filter
     def do_something(image, color, **kwargs):